 Environment

 No Pain, No Maine?
 Long-distance hiking or thru-hiking is challenging both mentally and physically.
 Whether hiking the Appalachian Trail or another long-distance trail, the continuous step-by-step motion from dusk to dawn, repeated day after day, requires considerable effort and determination.
 This routine can feel monotonous, and it may involve pain and discomfort.
 Thru-hikers on the Appalachian Trail (AT) understand that the 2,168-mile journey from Georgia to Maine will not be free of aches and pains.
 This is reflected in the common exchange among AT backpackers: “No Pain, No Maine.”
-However, […]
+However, this doesn’t mean that a thru-hike is a painful or […]

 Insect repellent should do what it says – repel insects.
 That includes all the blood-sucking carnivores that frequent us in the outdoors, including mosquitoes, black flies, no-see-ums, fleas, midges, ticks, and chiggers.
 All bug sprays contain a proprietary formulation to mask our scent of carbon dioxide, and therefore, our blood as a food source.
 Several choices of repellents are proven to work.
 The one you already know: DEET.
 There are a number of effective, less toxic insect repellents available besides DEET.
 Here we discuss alternative options to DEET.